Mining Useful General Data for Low-Resource Domain Adaptation: Introduction

-\item We propose NTK-Selector, a novel and efficient two-stage data selection framework grounded in the NTK.
-To address two key challenges in applying NTK to LLMs, theoretical assumptions and computational cost, we provide the first empirical evidence of stable NTK-like behavior of LLMs under LoRA fine-tuning, and propose a Jacobian-free approximation to make it computationally feasible (\S\ref{sec:ntk_for_llms} and \S\ref{sec:ntk_selector}).
+\item We propose \textbf{NTK-Selector}, a principled and efficient two-stage data selection framework grounded in the Neural Tangent Kernel.
+To enable NTK-based selection for pretrained LLMs, we provide the first empirical evidence of stable NTK-like behavior during fine-tuning and introduce a Jacobian-free NTK approximation that makes NTK computation practical at scale, going beyond prior NTK approximations designed for idealized settings (\S\ref{sec:ntk_for_llms}, \S\ref{sec:ntk_selector}).